Crowd-pleaser: a cat named Parco | The Japan Times

 A lot of cats come with a list of likes and dislikes.
 After all, being particular is a part of the feline allure.
 Parco, however, despite being an extremely alluring cat, is a breeze to please and not likely to get in a huff.
 She’s cool with everything.
 In fact, she’s the epitome of chill, with a relaxing laid-back attitude that is downright fetching.
 Parco is most likely a born adventurer, which is why she may have been found in a parking lot.
 Dumped, lost or simply traveling, she didn’t seem too concerned then, and since has taken each new step in stride with equal aplomb.
 Parco will likely greet a stranger by rolling over and asking for a belly rub.
 If obliged, she’ll show her appreciation by opening and closing her paws in delight.
 A contented, happy cat, Parco can help add a touch of sheer bliss to any home.
-CHIHIRO KOBAYASHI PHOTO

 If you are interested in adopting Parco, email ARK at Tokyoark@arkbark.net or call 050-1557-2763 Monday to Saturday (bilingual) for more information.
 Tokyo ARK is an NPO founded by Briton Elizabeth Oliver.
 It is dedicated to rescuing and re-homing abandoned animals.
 All animals are vaccinated, neutered and microchipped.
 Prospective owners are requested to undergo a screening process.